 POSTSCRIPT: FROM TAILFINS TO T-BIRDS

 Hershey claimed Earl later invited him to run HEC, but Hershey declined.
 He went on the Packard and in 1952, joined Ford Motor Company as director of styling and chief stylist for the Ford division.
 His leading accomplishment at Ford was the original, two-seater Thunderbird.
 Hershey resigned in 1956, not long after being passed over for the vice presidency of styling in favor of George Walker.
 He went on to Kaiser Aluminum and a variety of non-automotive design work.
 He died in 1997.

 Cadillac’s tailfins, however, survived long after the P-38 had been forgotten.
 As Charlie Wilson and Alfred P. Sloan had hoped, they quickly became a Cadillac trademark, and they sparked an international craze.
 By 1960, nearly every manufacturer in the world had toyed with fins at least briefly.
 Even conservative Mercedes-Benz adopted them for its 1959 Heckflosse (“Fintail”) sedans.
 Cadillac’s own fins reached their apogee in 1959, but their vestiges lingered well into the 1980s.

-In his 1985 interview with Dave Crippen, Bill Mitchell compared taking the fins off a Cadillac to “taking the antlers off a deer.”
+Mitchell later said fins were an essential part of Cadillac’s visual identity.
 That’s debatable, of course, and Cadillac certainly took the theme well over the top in the late fifties.
 Still, looking at the lackluster designs that Cadillac has fielded in the past 15 years leaves us wondering if Mitchell had a point.
 Say what you will about Cadillac’s current “Art and Science” design language — the author is not a fan — but nobody is likely to put it on a postage stamp.
 By comparison, the 1949 Cadillac, dated though it may be, remains a strikingly attractive car by most any standards.
 We don’t generally approve of retro styling, but perhaps Cadillac is missing a bet.

 NOTES ON SOURCES